Clinical Nutritionist Practice Test 2025 - Free Practice Questions and Study Guide

 Get further explanation with Examzify DeepDiveBeta

-By increasing metabolic pathway efficacy
+By increasing the metabolic rate

 Next Question